 Engaging, intentional, face-to-face and virtual instructor-led training activities can make the difference between a session that helps learners to apply new skills or knowledge and one that falls flat.
 The following instructor-led training activities are designed to help you meet your learning objectives.

 Learning Games to Engage

 Whether in-person or virtual, instructor-led training often includes games to make things interesting.
 Games are useful if they serve a goal beyond being “fun”.

 - Quiz Games like a Jeopardy-inspired quiz game can make sure that your learners know your content, but they may not be able to do something with it.
-When your session is online, this may be even easier than in person.
+When your session is online, this may be even easier than in person (learn more about Quiz Software here).
 Starting a game of Kahoot is much easier in a virtual meeting because everyone is at a computer already.

 - Newleywed-inspired Game will help you see if learners are on the same page or to see how much they know about the work others do.
 To do this in a virtual training session you might have participants use the chat or breakout rooms to share their answers.